Analysis function count and percentage with extra column-subsetting in selected columns (controlled by subcol_* arguments)

 Denominator dataset for fraction and relative risk calculations.

-Once the rtables PR is integrated, this argument gets populated by the rtables split machinery (see rtables::additional_fun_params).- denom_by
+this argument gets populated by the rtables split machinery (see rtables::additional_fun_params).- denom_by

 (